itsoliviasparks/the-ladies-cat-quiz/README.md

 ## Features
 - Utilizes jQuery library, JavaScript, CSS, and HTML
 - Takes input from the user and updates & edits HMTL accordingly
-- Implements computer logic to keep track of and display the users score
+- Implements computer logic to display new questions, and keep track of & display the user’s score